 Item Findings Synopsis In 2014 the NSW Department of Works undertook a visual audit of the South Golden Beach levee; this audit identified several recommendations for implementation which were predominantly linked to vegetation management and ongoing maintenance.
-Potential The recommendations to come out of the audit are believed not to Impacts cause immediate hazards for South Golden Beach, rather long-term deterioration of the levee.
+Potential The recommendations to come out of the audit are believed not to Impacts deterioration of the levee.
 Coastal Impacts The maintenance of the South Golden Beach Levee is believed to have minimal coastal impacts Key Constraints While the North Byron Floodplain Risk Management Study recommended for these suggestions to be implemented, funding remains to be sought.
-Potential Levees typically have low maintenance costs after implementation if Approval properly and regularly maintained, it is not expected to be a substantial Pathways and cost to implement the Audit Recommendations. barriers Flood mitigation The items identified from the Audit are believed to have no immediate Effectiveness impact to flood hazard.
+Potential Levees typically have low maintenance costs after implementation if Approval Bathways and properly and regularly maintained, it is not expected to be a substantial barriers Flood mitigation Effectiveness The items identified from the Audit are believed to have no immediate impact to flood hazard.